JiuTongBro/MultiView_Inpaint/README.md

 - Finally, go to the `gs-simp` [directory](https://github.com/JiuTongBro/MultiView_Inpaint/tree/main/gs-simp) and follow the second-part running.
 - (Optionnal) Run the `metrics/cmp.py` for metric evaluation.

+## FAQ

+If there is any problem, please open an issue.
+We will try to assist if we find time.